WeCanCodeIT/wcci-columbus-2017-parttime-summer/exercises/atm/README.md

 - an *instance variable* of type `double` called `balance` that stores the user's account balance.
 Feel free to initialize this with an arbitrary beginning balance.
 - a *method* with the signature `void deposit(double amount)` that increases the value of `balance` by `amount`.

-Add the following to your `AtmClient` class (these are all predicated on the user having entered the correct PIN):
+Add the following to your `AtmClientApp` class (these are all predicated on the user having entered the correct PIN):

 - display a menu, with only one option for now: `Press 1 to deposit funds`.
 - prompt the user to select an option.
 So long as she selects anything other than `1`, redisplay the menu.